Spending our time together.

 - Cain and Abel: Two of the protagonists, Logi and Dias Crowley are easily this.
 Logi is the Abel to Dias's Cain.

-- Chivalrous Pervert: Edgar, in his character sheet even lists ladies as his likes, but he will always stand up for a woman in danger without thought of reward.
+- Chivalrous Pervert: Edgar, whose character sheet even lists ladies as his “likes”, but he will always stand up for a woman in danger without thought of reward.

-- Crossover: Like some RPGs, Alchemist Code also has some collaborations with other similar works such as Phantom of the Kill, Brave Frontier, Dragon Genesis (Although most of the units plays some pivotal roles in some stories), Etrian Odyssey, Fate/stay night, Shinobina, Disgaea, Final Fantasy XV, Radiant Historia and Fullmetal Alchemist.
+- Crossover: As with many gacha game RPGs, Alchemist Code also has some collaborations with other works such as Phantom of the Kill, Brave Frontier, Dragon Genesis (although most of the units star in their own prequel storyline, Sacred Stone Memories, and cameo in the Main Story amongst others), Etrian Odyssey, Fate/stay night, Shinobina, Disgaea, Final Fantasy XV, Radiant Historia and Fullmetal Alchemist (2003).

 - Cute Witch: Many of the magic-based characters, obviously.